BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 The hammer recedes from your awareness, and you concentrate on the task *at hand*.
 The hammer is *ready-to-hand* (*zuhanden*).

-Or imagine a more modern example, for instance, the keyboard.
-As you become proficient at typing, your primary experience involves the words appearing on the screen rather than the act of pressing the keys.
-Furthermore, if you recognize a keyboard you not only see the thing as it appears to you but you also "see" all the possibilities that the thing opens up for you.
-The keyboard is, so to say, not only an object but an offer to explore and interact with the world in a certain way.
+Consider a more modern example: the keyboard.
+As you become proficient at typing, your attention focuses on the words appearing on the screen---not on your fingers pressing keys.
+The keyboard becomes invisible in use.
+Furthermore, when you recognize a keyboard, you don't just see a thing---you perceive the affordances it provides.
+The keyboard is not just an object; it's an invitation, a call to explore, to write, to engage the world in a certain way.
-This phenomenological way of thinking about objects as they appear to us was already formulated by Edmund Husserl, who was Heidegger's teacher.
+This phenomenological way of thinking---in which things appear with value, meaning, and purpose---was already present in Edmund Husserl, Heidegger’s teacher:

 >This world is not there for me as mere world of facts and affairs, but, with the same immediacy as a world of values, a world of goods, a practical world.
 Without further effort on my part I find the things before me furnished not only with the qualities that benefit their positive nature, but with value-characters such as beautiful or ugly, agreeable or disagreeable, pleasant or unpleasant, and so forth.
 Things in their immediacy stand there as objects to be used, the "table" with its "books", the "glass to drink from", the "vase", the "piano" and so forth [...]
 The same considerations apply of course just as well to the men and beasts in my surroundings as to "mere things".
 They are my "friends" or my "foes", my "servants" or "superiors", "strangers" or "relatives" and so forth. -- Edmund Husserl